jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

         1. This works by [adding labels onto each Namespace](https://kubernetes.io/docs/tasks/configure-pod-container/enforce-standards-namespace-labels/).
 There are two standards that it can warn about and/or enforce for you - baseline and restricted.
             1. [baseline](https://kubernetes.io/docs/concepts/security/pod-security-standards/#baseline) - this prevents the worst of the parameters in the PodSpec such as hostPid and Privileged but still allows the container to run as root
             1. [restricted](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted) - this goes further and blocks all insecure options including running as non-root
-    1. And Sysdig has a Posture/Compliance feature that can help both catch the IaC before it is deployed as well as remediate any issues at runtime - which we'll look at in the 3rd module.
+    1. And Sysdig has a Posture/Compliance feature that can help both catch the IaC before it is deployed as well as remediate any issues at runtime - which we'll look at in a future Module.
 1. We can block the execution of any new scripts/binaries added at runtime with Container Drift (in this case we only had it detecting not preventing Drift)
-1. We can limit the egress access of Pod(s) to the Internet via either Kubernetes NetworkPolicy (which we cover in Module 4) or by making each thing go through an explicit authenticated proxy to reach the Internet with an allow-list of what that service is able to reach etc.
+1. We can limit the egress access of Pod(s) to the Internet via either Kubernetes NetworkPolicy (which we cover in a future Module) or by making each thing go through an explicit authenticated proxy to reach the Internet with an allow-list of what that service is able to reach etc.
 1. We can remove the Role and RoleBinding to the Kubernetes API by our default ServiceAccount that lets it have unnecessary access to to the Kubernetes API.
 1. We can either block egress access for the Pod to 169.254.0.0/16 via NetworkPolicy as described above and/or ensure a maximum of 1 hop with IDMSv2 as AWS describes in their documentation - https://docs.aws.amazon.com/whitepapers/latest/security-practices-multi-tenant-saas-applications-eks/restrict-the-use-of-host-networking-and-block-access-to-instance-metadata-service.html